divinecuration/divinecuration.github.io/_posts/2021-01-15-logic-notes.md

 Using a categorical approach to sets avoids this trap (or so I'm told).
 In set theory, a set is characterised by the elements it contains (which are themselves always sets)---the _membership_ relation is the primitive relation that set theory uses to define everything else, including functions between sets.
 (According to set theory, a function \\( f:X \to Y \\) is just a subset of \\( X \times Y \\) which satisfies certain criteria.)
 The penny-drop moment came for me when Leinster shows how to reverse this order of definition, instead taking functions to be primitive and using functions to characterise the elements of sets.

-Take the emptyyset \\(\emptyset\\), for example.
+Take the emptyset \\(\emptyset\\), for example.
 The emptyset axiom of ZFC characterised this set via the membership relation:

 <p align="center" markdown="1"> \\( \existsx\forally(y\notinx)\\)</p>